 Break those long runs up into smaller distances.

-I am training for my fifth marathon and have just FINALLY discovered the beauty in this.
+In training for my fifth marathon I FINALLY discovered the beauty in this.
 I certainly wish I had discovered it sooner because it have completely revolutionized long runs.
 Instead of heading out for 10 miles and then turning around to get 20 miles, find a place where you can go out in multiple different directions.
 I start in the middle of a trail and head out for 3 in one direction, then back to the start, 3 in the other direction, then back to the start, 2 out and back, then 2 out and back again.
 Breaking the run down into 6, 6, 4, and 4 miles has been a game changer for me mentally.

 Dedicate your runs to someone or something.